FerdinandToelkes/extro/README.md

   server (`npm run dev -- -p 3001`) and open `localhost:3000` and `localhost:3001` as two plain tabs, each with its own login.
 Doesn't work against the deployed Vercel URL, since that's a single fixed domain.
-- **Browser profiles** (Chrome/Edge: profile icon → "Add profile"; Firefox:
-  `about:profiles`) give each account a fully separate, persistent sandbox — works locally and against the deployed link, and scales to as many accounts as you want.
+- **Different browsers.** Each browser (Chrome, Firefox, Safari, Edge, …) keeps its own storage, so signing in as a different person in each one gives every account its own persistent, isolated session — works locally and against the deployed link, and scales to as many accounts as you have browsers.
-- **Firefox Multi-Account Containers** (extension) does the same thing but as tabs inside one normal window/profile — drag any tab into its own window if you want two side by side.

 Password sign-up with "Confirm email" off (step 1.5) makes creating these test accounts instant, even with made-up email addresses.

-**Or skip creating accounts by hand:** `npm run seed:test-users` creates three mock accounts (Alice/Bob/Carol, password `testpass123`), friends them with each other, shares a "Mock Squad" circle, and posts two overlapping Sport/Today activities — so there's an overlap banner ready to test Merge on immediately after it runs.
+**Or skip creating accounts by hand:** `npm run seed:test-users` creates three mock accounts — `mock-alice@extro.test`, `mock-bob@extro.test`, and `mock-carol@extro.test`, all with password `testpass123` — friends them with each other, shares a "Mock Squad" circle, and posts two overlapping Sport/Today activities — so there's an overlap banner ready to test Merge on immediately after it runs.
 Safe to re-run, though it'll add a fresh